 There is no absolute answer regarding whether one non-nutritive sweetener is 100% better than the other.
 However, monk fruit extract is generally less refined than stevia, tastes less bitter, and has milder potential side effects.

 Even though monk fruit is not as refined as stevia, it still often has other additives to mitigate bitterness, so you should read labels and look for options that do not have additional ingredients like dextrose or erythritol.

 Stevia and monk fruit extract are non-nutritive natural sweeteners that are good options for weight loss.
 Monk fruit may be a slightly better option when you compare its pros and cons to those of stevia, especially when it comes to refinement, aftertaste, and side effects.

 However, remember that losing weight involves many different factors, and the journey is unique to each person.

-Making a single change is just one step in the way towards altering your lifestyle to reflect a healthier approach to wellness.
+Making a single change is just one step in the way toward altering your lifestyle to reflect a healthier approach to wellness.
 Additional habits, such as eating healthy, staying active, and getting adequate sleep, are also essential when striving for weight loss.

 Able can help you along your wellness journey; sign up now to learn more about the six pillars of wellness, and to get access to live chats with a personal dietitian, nutrient tracking, and fitness and self-care challenges for a happier, healthier you.